LibrariesHacked/librarieshacked.github.io/_posts/2021-01-25-funding-ideas.md

 In [Libraries Hacked plans for 2021](https://blog.librarydata.uk/libraries-hacked-plans) I mentioned that sponsorship was one of my goals.
 Not for a big project, but making Libraries Hacked costs sustainable.

 Wider funding has always seemed out of reach.
-Library-related funds (ACE, Carnegie, SLIC, etc) are restricted to library services, at most allowing others to be partners.
-Most Arts Council funds allow individuals to apply, but this is not true for library projects.
-I think this is bad.
-It seems to limit the potential ideas.
+Library-related funds (Arst Council, Carnegie, SLIC, etc) are restricted to library services, at most allowing others to be partners.
+Most Arts Council funds allow individuals to apply, except when applying for library projects.
+I think this is a shame and limits the potential ideas.

-Regardless I've been considering ideas for possible projects.
-Firstly, why not just carry on creating non-funded prototype tools and apps (like [Libraries at Home](https://www.librariesathome.co.uk/))?
+Regardless, I've been considering ideas for possible projects.
+Firstly, why not just carry on with non-funded prototype tools and apps (like [Libraries at Home](https://www.librariesathome.co.uk/))?

 ## Things need money to be good

 Digital services cost money.
-A prototype shouldn't be widely used by the public or library services.
+A prototype can't be widely used by the public or library services.
 They need investment and professional expertise.

 * **Support**.
 Does everything need 24/7 support?
 No - but problems should be resolved quickly.
-In the worst case scenario with everything broken, is anyone available to sort it out?
+In the worst case scenario, with everything broken, is anyone available to sort it out?
 * **Hosting**.
 I run things with a 'Development' pricing tier.
 That means that people can use them, but they may be slow, or the amount of connections may be limited.
+Hosting is expensive.
 * **Accessibility**.
 It is hard to get websites right, and public sector ones need to be accessible to all.
 GOV UK [guidelines on Accessibility Auditing](https://www.gov.uk/service-manual/helping-people-to-use-your-service/making-your-service-accessible-an-introduction#:~:text=Budget%20for%20accessibility,%C2%A33%2C000%20and%20%C2%A37%2C000.) advise that it can cost between £3,000 and £7,000.
 You can't create a new digital service unless you can cover the accessibility costs, and you should want to!
 * **Branding**.
 There's a good reason why the British Library have made branding part of their libraries Single Digital Presence work.
-Because it's important for people to recognise what your thing is about.
+Because it's important that people recognise what your thing is about.
 * **User experience**.
 I'm not under any illusions that I'm good at user experience.
 It's not always good to have the person who codes a thing deciding whether it makes sense to the public.
 It needs fresh and critical expertise from people who know process design.

 OK, there's loads more, the point is money.